Living-with-machines/lwm_GIR19_resolving_places/README.md

 Mariona Coll Ardanuy, Katherine McDonough, Amrey Krause, Daniel CS Wilson, Kasra Hosseini, Daniel van Strien (2019), **Resolving Places, Past and Present: Toponym Resolution in Historical British Newspapers Using Multiple Resources**.
 In _Proceedings of the 13th Workshop on Geographic Information Retrieval_ (GIR'19), 2019.

+## What is this?

+**Resolving Places** is one of the first outputs of Living with Machines, a collaborative digital history project at The Alan Turing Institute and the British Library.
+This research is part of our work to build a nineteenth-century gazetteer that combines place names derived from historical sources ([GB1900](http://www.beta.visionofbritain.org.uk/gbhdb/section/gb1900)) with online resources (Wikipedia and Geonames).
+GB1900 is the result of a crowdsourced project that transcribed all text labels on the 2nd edition 6-inch to 1 mile Ordnance Survey maps of Great Britain (ca. 1900) held by the National Library of Scotland ([NLS Maps online](https://maps.nls.uk/os/6inch-england-and-wales/)).

+The Living with Machines gazetteer follows best practices in combining multiple existing resources, and is novel in accounting for places that have different scales (e.g. streets, buildings, cities, counties).
+In the future, we will be adding records and enriching current records with information from OS map 1st edition map label data and other sources.

 ## High-resolution figures

 Download figures of our GIR19 paper in high-resolution: